cadebryant/theragraf/README.md

 Modern clinical documentation is broken.
 Current solutions are high-cost, closed-source, and create data silos.
 TheraGraf changes the paradigm:

 - **Privacy-First:** PII is redacted before any AI model sees it.
 The redaction map is encrypted and stored separately; original names are only restored on retrieval.
-- **Cost-Efficient:** Pay only for the tokens you consume from your own Azure OpenAI resource.
-No separate subscription required.
+- **Bring-Your-Own-Resources:** TheraGraf deploys into your Azure subscription and uses your Azure OpenAI account, Language service, and Speech service.
+Pay only for the tokens and API calls you consume — no separate subscription or per-user licensing fees.
 - **Agentic Workflow:** Not just a scribe — an intelligent pipeline that captures diarized audio, redacts PII, generates **SOAP or DAP notes** (auto-selected by discipline, manually overrideable), validates clinical compliance, suggests CPT billing codes with CMS 8-minute rule unit calculation, and suggests ICD-10 diagnostic codes.
+- **Therapist-in-the-Loop:** AI-generated documentation is clearly labeled as a draft.
+Sessions require explicit therapist attestation and approval before export.
+Approval is automatically cleared if clinical content is edited, ensuring accountability.
 - **Goal-Oriented:** Track SMART treatment goals per client with progress notes after every session.
 An AI suggestion endpoint generates goal candidates from the latest SOAP note, which the therapist can accept or discard.
 - **Client Profiles:** Maintain demographic and intake data per client — age range, biological sex, prior diagnoses, and functional limitations.
 This context informs smarter ICD-10 suggestions without forwarding any PII to the AI pipeline.
 - **Clinician-Centric:** Built for professionals who value precision, auditability, and data ownership.